owu-1/webpage-parse-checker/README.md

 <b>Warning - Remember to remove the function and the snapshot_cache folder for submission</b>
 ## How to use
 Copy and paste the wayback function into your solution, then call the function with source infomation and your download function.
-Importing the function from a file is not suggested (if you forget to remove the import in the submission, no one is gonna be happy)
+Importing the function from a file is not suggested (if you forget to remove the import in the submission, no one's gonna be happy)
 ```python
 def wayback(sources, download_function):
 ```